 Take the example of someone with a monthly gross salary of $5,500, with no bonus, nearing the age of 55.
 When he reaches 55 years old, his mandatory CPF contribution from both employer and employee CPF contribution decreases from 37% to 26%.
 This allows him to make more voluntary contributions into CPF.

 Additionally, because of his age, he will be free to withdraw any CPF contributions into his CPF OA and SA, if he meets his CPF FRS requirements.
 This essentially means that any voluntary contributions into CPF is like a deposit into a high interest savings account that yields 2.5%-4.0%, with free and immediate withdrawals.

 This hack is especially useful for older CPF members as capital preservation is a priority for their retirement planning.

-CPF Withdrawal at 55
+CPF withdrawal at age 55

-How much can you withdraw at 55?
+How much can you withdraw at 55 years old?

 Even though you can withdraw some of your CPF monies at 55, you may not be able to withdraw whatever amount you want because CPF will want you to set aside some monies for the public annuity scheme, CPF LIFE.

 You can withdraw up to $5,000 from your SA and OA if you have not met CPF FRS requirements, or your CPF SA and OA savings after setting aside your CPF FRS in RA, whichever is higher.
 Note that you will not be able to withdraw any of your Medisave balances even if you reached 55.